 Purple Heart: United States military decoration awarded to service members wounded or killed during hostile conflict.

 Republic of Korea: The state known as South Korea established in 1948.
 Ally to the United States during the Vietnam War.

 Republic of Vietnam: The official state which governed southern Vietnam.
 It became more well known as South Vietnam after the Geneva Conference in 1954 created the DMZ, separating the country of Vietnam in two.
 The capital was Saigon.

 RVN: See Republic of Vietnam

 Strategic Hamlet Program: An initiative developed by the United States and South Vietnam to relocate civilians in attempts to decrease communist insurgency.
 The program was short lived, operating between 1961-1963.

 Tet Offensive: A large military campaign launched by North Vietnam and the Viet Cong to take place during the Tet Lunar New Year’s cease fire of 1968.
 Communist forces attacked cities and towns across I and II Corps Tactical Zones beginning during the night of January 30, the first day of the holiday.
 Major battles were fought in Saigon, Hue, and Khe Sanh.

 VC: Viet Cong, or Victor Charlie

-Viet Cong: Or National Liberation Front (NLF).
-Political and military organization operating out of South Vietnam during the Vietnam War.
+Viet Cong: Military arm of the National Liberation Front (NLF).
+Political and military organization operating out of RVN during the Vietnam War.
 There were various levels of involvement, ranging from regular fighting troops covering large areas to residents of towns and villages planting booby traps.